nih-cfde/use-case-library-build/templates/CONTRIBUTING.md

 1. Set up a virtual environment
 1. Build and test the site locally

-We walk through each of these steps below
+We walk through each of these steps below:

 ### Clone a local copy